-- 174. At least one member of the recruitment panel will have completed formal safer recruitment training. - 175.
-As a measure of good practice, the school will ensure that this training is renewed every five years. - 176.
+- 178. At least one member of the recruitment panel will have completed formal safer recruitment training, the substance of which will, at a minimum, cover the content of part three of KCSIE. - 179.
+As a measure of good practice, the school will ensure that this training is renewed every five years. - 180.
 Staff and governors involved in the recruitment process will have an awareness of information regarding the following: - The recruitment and selection process - Pre-appointment and vetting checks, regulated activity and recording of information - Other checks that may be necessary for, staff, volunteers and others - How to ensure the ongoing safeguarding of children and legal reporting duties on employers